LSHTM-ORK/ODK_Biometrics/README.md

 |<sub>CommCare</sub>|<sub>CommCare v8</sub>|<sub>Only with Advanced Plan or higher</sub>|
 |<sub>Ona</sub>|<sub>ODK COllect v2022.3</sub>|<sub>YES</sub>

-Versions 0.3 and lower worked only with the low cost (<£50) Mantra MFS100 Biometric C-Type Fingerprint Scanner from [Mantra Softech Inc](www.mantratec.com), functionality for which was based on code templates provided within the [Mantra MFS100 Software Development Kit](https://download.mantratecapp.com/).
+Versions 0.3 and lower worked only with the Mantra MFS100 Biometric C-Type Fingerprint Scanner from [Mantra Softech Inc](www.mantratec.com), functionality for which was based on code templates provided within the [Mantra MFS100 Software Development Kit](https://download.mantratecapp.com/).

 ## System design

 The biometrics system consists of two components.
 The first component is “Keppel”, a smartphone app designed to run on Google Android operating systems.
 This app provides an I/O interface between the ODK Collect app and an ISO19794-2 compliant electronic fingerprint reader/sensor device.
 The app has to be sideloaded (it isn't on play store yet).
 The second component is a java script which allows the comparison of templates collected with Keppel on a PC.

-An important point  is that the system is not taking photographs or scans of fingerprints.
-The data are stored as concise code which has a very 'lite' impact on the size of the data stored in ODK and also requires no use of attachments.
-The fingerprint data are captured as plain text that is stored and encrypted along with other ODK data.

 The Keppel Smartphone app was designed using [Android Studio and Software Development Kit (SDK)](https://developer.android.com/studio).